1. Mercedes-Benz CLA-Class

-Once you step inside the Velar, it is hard not to notice the exciting Touch Pro Duo screen.
+Once you step inside the Velar, it’s hard not to notice the exciting Touch Pro Duo screen.
 The display and control system is divided into two tilt-adjustable parts, making it much easier to manage when driving.
 You can also interact with multiple features at once for extra efficiency.

 The upper screen contains most of the features you would need on a day-to-day basis, such as navigation, media and system settings.
 They are fully customisable too, so you are totally in charge of finding what you want, when you need it.
 The lower screen consists of rotaries, a main feature area and climate control, plus lots more.

-Do not forget the Velar’s steering wheel either.
+Do not forget this Land Rover’s steering wheel either.
 With its original, hidden-until-lit switches, you can control more media and your phone with the flick of a switch, meaning you spend less time distracted on the roads.